-Greece: TPP Amynteo and Kardia will be placed on stand-by24.
-April 2020. / SEE Energy News
+Greece: TPP Amynteo and Kardia will be placed on stand-by, SEE Energy News

 Lignite-fired units of thermal power plants Amynteo and Kardia, operated by state-controlled Public Power Corporation (PPC), are about to cease operation at the end of the month.
 TPP Amynteo will be placed on stand-by and could be restarted in late July and August during the peak of the tourist season, but this scenario is highly unlikely, especially because of low expectations due to the coronavirus outbreak.
 However, TPP Kardia is expected to be back online in October, for the next winter season until May 2021.

 Previous Government extended the operational life of these two TPPs by additional 20,000 hours, namely until May 2021.
 But the current Government, in light of its decarbonization plans, decided to halt the production at the end of April 2020.